 These classic Blondies, often called blond brownies, are rich, delicious vanilla brownies dotted with white chocolate.
 They are incredibly quick and easy to make with many common pantry ingredients.
 I love to make them for bake sales, potlucks, and parties.

-Ingredients Notes and Substitutions
+Ingredient Notes and Substitutions

-- Vanilla extract: the pure stuff, please
+- Vanilla extract: The pure stuff, please.

-- White chocolate chips: substitute dark chocolate chips, peanut butter chips, semi-sweet chocolate chips, or butterscotch chips
+- White chocolate chips: Substitute dark chocolate chips, peanut butter chips, semi-sweet chocolate chips, or butterscotch chips.

-- Nuts: walnuts or pecans
+- Nuts: Use chopped walnuts or pecans.

 How to Make Blondies

-This is the summary version; see the recipe card below for the complete list of ingredients and the instructions.
+This is a summary version; for the complete list of ingredients and instructions, please refer to the recipe card below.

-Preparation Tips and Storage
+Preparation Tips For Success

 - Line the pan with parchment paper, leaving a slight overhang so that you can remove the brownies easily once they cool.
 See how to line a pan with parchment paper.